Complete Guide to Top Online Computer Engineering Degrees

 The Importance of an Accredited Online Computer Engineering Degree

 Programmatic accreditation is another type of accreditation that students should keep in mind when selecting an online degree program.
 The Accreditation Board for Engineering and Technology (ABET) is the main accrediting body for computer engineering degrees at the associate, bachelor's, and master's level.
-Their quality criteria focuses on what the student learns and experiences throughout their program.
-ABET's voluntary peer-review process is sought out worldwide because the confidence it gives each student that they will be prepared for the global workforce is unmatched.
+They require engineering programs meet certain standards and cover certain material in order to ensure that graduates will have the skill-set necessary to work as engineers.
 Some employers may prefer to hire employees who have a degree from an ABET-accredited program.
 There are also online master's degree programs that require applicants to have an undergraduate degree from a program accredited by ABET.

 Careers in Computer Engineering

-People with online computer engineering degrees who work as computer engineer's will have duties that revolve around creating new technologies and finding solutions to existing computer hardware-related problems.
+Computer engineers have duties that revolve around creating new technologies and finding solutions to existing computer hardware-related problems.
 They work to improve on the technologies we already have, making them faster and more efficient.
-Computer engineers work in a variety of industries, such as banking, health care, retail, and gaming.
-Computer engineers might work on projects like increasing internet security, improving robotics technologies, or working with digital forensics.
+Computer engineers work in a variety of industries, such as banking, health care, retail, and gaming, and on a variety of projects, like increasing internet security, improving robotics technologies, or working with digital forensics.
 Computer engineers need at least a bachelor's degree.
 While Bureau of Labor Statistics predicts only a three percent increase in jobs between 2014 and 2024, there is a high earning potential for those interested in this career.
 Computer hardware engineers earned a median annual salary of $111,730 in 2015.

 - Admission Requirements.
 Nash Community College.
 Accessed September 15, 2016. http://www.nashcc.edu/index.php/admissions-topmenu-44/requirements-topmenu-87.